International cooperation on pharmaceuticals

 Information on listed third countries and how to apply for listing.

 These activities encourage timely exchange of regulatory and scientific expertise in the international regulatory field.
 International cooperation may include harmonisation of technical requirements, convergence-based approaches and information-sharing through multilateral cooperation and coalitions.
-DG SANTE cooperates with authorities from many countries within multilateral frameworks, including notably the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use ('ICH') and the International Pharmaceutical Regulators Forum (IPRF).
+DG SANTE cooperates with authorities from many countries within multilateral frameworks, including notably the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use ('ICH') and the International Pharmaceutical Regulators Programme (IPRP) and the International Coalition of Medicines Regulatory Authorities (ICMRA).
 DG SANTE also cooperates with the Council of Europe, the European Directorate for the Quality of Medicines and HealthCare (EDQM) and the World Health Organisation (WHO).

 The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) is unique in bringing together regulatory authorities and pharmaceutical industry to discuss scientific and technical aspects of medicine registration and maintenance.

 Harmonisation is achieved through the development of ICH Guidelines via a process involving regulatory and industry experts.
-Key to the success of this process is the commitment of regulators to implement the Guidelines.
+The Regulatory Members of ICH adopt the ICH guidelines and are expected to implement them.

 The Commission, represented by DG SANTE, has been a founding member of the ICH since its inception in 1990.
-Together with the EMA, which provides technical and scientific support, the Commission has contributed to success of ICH.
-This is demonstrated by the fact that the ICH Guidelines - approximately 60 - are increasingly recognised as de-facto international standards.
+In close collaboration with the EMA, which provides technical and scientific support and together with experts from the National Competent Authorities of the EU Member States, the Commission has contributed to success of ICH.
+This is demonstrated by the fact that the ICH Guidelines are increasingly referred to as international standards.

 DG SANTE played a pivotal role in the reform of ICH to improve its governance, broaden its membership and increase its transparency.
 As a result of this reform, which was successfully concluded in October 2015, the ICH has been established as an independent, non-profit legal entity under Swiss law, open to regulatory authorities and international pharmaceutical industry associations that fulfil the eligibility criteria.
 Details on current ICH Members and Observers can be found here.